turingschool/curriculum-site/module3/lessons/react-router.md

 <section class="call-to-action">
 ### Let's explore

-1. Why did we nest the routes?
+1. Why might we choose to nest the routes?
-2. Why don't I have a '/' in front of ":id"?
-(Note: You can include the '/', if you also include the rest of the path.
-Meaning, you could do `:/id` OR `/:animal/:id`)
+2. What is the full URL that would render CreatureDetails?
 3. Is it working?
 Is CreatureDetails rendering to the page?
 </section>

 </section>

 <section class="dropdown">
-### 14. One more step to getting CreatureDetails to appear
+### 16. One more step to getting CreatureDetails to appear

 ```jsx
 // Creatures.js